Assassination of Martin Luther King Jr.: Reactions

 On April 8, King's widow Coretta Scott King and her four young children led a crowd estimated at 40,000 in a silent march through the streets of Memphis to honor King and support the cause of the city's black sanitation workers.

 The next day, funeral rites were held in King's hometown of Atlanta, Georgia.
 The service at Ebenezer Baptist Church was nationally televised, as were other events.
 A funeral procession transported King's body for 3+1/2 mi through the streets of Atlanta, followed by more than 100,000 mourners, from the church to his alma mater, Morehouse College.
 A second service was held there before the burial.

 In the wake of King's assassination, journalists reported some callous or hostile reactions from parts of white America, particularly in the South.
 David Halberstam, who reported on King's funeral, recounted a comment heard at an affluent white dinner party:

 One of the wives—station wagon, three children, forty-five-thousand-dollar house—leaned over and said, "I wish you had spit in his face for me."
 It was a stunning moment; I wondered for a long time afterwards what King could possibly have done to her, in what conceivable way he could have threatened her, why this passionate hate.

-Reporters recounted that many whites were also grief-stricken at the leader's death.
+Reporters recounted that many white people were also grief-stricken at the leader's death.
 In some cases, the shock of events altered opinions.
 A survey later sent to a group of college trustees revealed that their opinions of King had risen after his assassination.
 The New York Times praised King in an editorial, calling his murder a "national disaster" and his cause "just".

 Public figures generally praised King in the days following his death.
 Others expressed political ideology.
 Governor George Wallace of Alabama, known as a segregationist, described the assassination as a "senseless, regrettable act", but Governor Lester Maddox of Georgia called King "an enemy of our country" and threatened to "personally raise" the state capitol flag back from half-staff.
 California Governor Ronald Reagan described the assassination as "a great tragedy that began when we began compromising with law and order and people started choosing which laws they'd break".
 South Carolina senator Strom Thurmond wrote to his constituents: "We are now witnessing the whirlwind sowed years ago when some preachers and teachers began telling people that each man could be his own judge in his own case."